 This work is dedicated to my mother and to all those who have been displaced by violence and war, to their resilience and search for meaning in darkness.

 Angelus was composed between 2014 and 2018.
 In 2016, a performance of part of the work was premiered at Le Laboratoire, Cambridge.
 Subsequently, movements VIII and IX were revised and movement I was composed.
-The complete work was recorded at the American Academy of Arts and Letters on June 19, 21, and 22, 2019.
-Both the workshop performance and the recording feature Nina Guo, soprano.
+The complete work was recorded at the American Academy of Arts and Letters on June 19, 21, and 22, 2019 and released on New Focus Recordings on April 24th, 2020.
+Both the workshop performances and the recording feature soprano Nina Guo.
 It was a special pleasure collaborating with Nina on the performance and recording of the piece.
-Her grace, spirit, and absolute virtuosity, shines across the entire work.
+Her grace, spirit, and absolute virtuosity, shine across the entire work.